 Another ingredient that's derived from vitamin A, like adapalene, is called tretinoin.
 This one is only available via prescription.
 "At Curology, we use tretinoin in some of our prescription acne and anti-aging medications, as decades of research confirm tretinoin as the 'gold standard' in topical treatment for fighting acne and clogged pores, as well as reducing fine lines, unwanted pigmentation, and improving skin texture," Lortscher says.

 Lastly, there's clindamycin and azelaic acid.
 The former, "is another anti-inflammatory ingredient that can help with redness," Lortscher says.
 "Clindamycin is popular because it helps prevent acne bacterium from triggering your pores to make excess sebum (oil)."
 Azelaic acid, on the other hand, unclogs pores, fights dark spots, and reduces redness, as well as acne-causing bacteria.

 And whatever you do, don't give up on an acne treatment too quickly.
 "I often see patients who give up on their acne treatment too soon when it's too early to tell how their skin is responding.
 Typically, we can't judge how a patient is responding to acne treatment until at least six to eight weeks have passed, although most patients will see improvements in three to four weeks."

-As for ingredients to avoid, Lortscher recommends straying far from coconut oil and shea butter, which can both clog pores and bring about more acne for people who are predisposed toward it.
-He also cautions to check labels and ingredients lists.
+As for ingredients to avoid, Lortscher recommends straying far from coconut oil and shea butter, which can both clog pores and bring about more acne for people predisposed toward it.
+He cautions to check labels and ingredient lists.
 "I suggest that you read labels for the base (inactive) ingredients as well just to be safe, and avoid isopropyl myristate, laureth-4, or sodium lauryl sulfate, which can worsen acne breakouts in some people."

 The Best Anti-Acne Skincare Routine